hermes7308/hermes7308.github.io/_pages/about.md

 * Used the Camera, Light sensor, Accelerometer
 * Maked the Big Data that can use another something

-### Talentshare.gallery Project, HCI Laboratory of WooJinPaik `Chungju, Korea March 2014 – December 2014`
+### Talentshare.gallery Project, HCI Laboratory of WooJinPaik
+Programmer `Chungju, Korea March 2014 – December 2014`
 * Building the System Server
 * Maked the Web Site can auctioneer graduation work

-### K-NEST 1st, KAIST `Daejeon, Korea January 2015`
-Learned Founded Education Program

 ### N Tech Service `Korea July 2017 - Present`
 Programmer